rudra2106/KBC/README.md

-# KBC
+# KBC game
-A game develop in C++ on the basis of popular show KBC Please open the kbc.cpp
+A game develop in C++ on the basis of popular show KBC To play, please execute the kbc.cpp